hydroffice/hyo2_soundspeed/docs/app_b_connection_settings.rst

 ------

-The *Sound Speed* package can transmit data to *HYPACK* using *HYPACK*'s driver for Moving Vessel Profiler (MVP) systems (``MVP.dll``).
-Next figures provide a guidance on how to configure a Hypack project to receive data from SSP package.
+The *Sound Speed* package can transmit data to *HYPACK* using *HYPACK*'s driver for Moving Vessel Profiler (MVP) systems (``MVP.dll`` version 23.3.0.0 and above).
+The next figures provide a guidance on how to configure a *HYPACK* 2023 project to receive data from the *Sound Speed* package.

+First, open an existing project or create a new project using the Project Manager or Project Wizard (see :numref:`hypack_1_fig` and :numref:`hypack_2_fig`)

 .. _hypack_1_fig:

 .. figure:: ./_static/hypack_1.png
     :width: 600px
     :align: center
-    :height: 400px
     :alt: alternate text
     :figclass: align-center

-    Step 1: opening the project manager.
+    The *HYPACK* Project Manager or the Project Wizard can be used to load or create a project.

 .. _hypack_2_fig:

 .. figure:: ./_static/hypack_2.png
-    :width: 300px
     :align: center
     :height: 400px
     :alt: alternate text
     :figclass: align-center

-    Selecting or creating a Hypack project.
+    Selecting or creating a *HYPACK* project from the Project Manager.

 .. _hypack_3_fig:

+Once your project is selected, click the *Add device* button to add the MVP driver to the list of installed drivers.

 .. figure:: ./_static/hypack_3.png
     :width: 600px
     :align: center
-    :height: 300px
     :alt: alternate text
     :figclass: align-center